Bromoform

-Bromoform (CHBr3) is a brominated organic solvent, colorless liquid at room temperature, with a high refractive index, very high density, and sweet odor is similar to that of chloroform.
+Bromoform is an organic compound with the chemical formula CHBr3.
+It is a colorless liquid at room temperature, with a high refractive index and a very high density.
+Its sweet odor is similar to that of chloroform.
 It is one of the four haloforms, the others being fluoroform, chloroform, and iodoform.
+It is a brominated organic solvent.
 Currently its main use is as a laboratory reagent.
-It is soluble in about 800 parts water and is miscible with alcohol, benzene, chloroform, ether, petroleum ether, acetone and oils.
+It is very slightly soluble in water (one part bromoform in 800 parts water) and is miscible with alcohol, benzene, chloroform, ether, petroleum ether, acetone and oils.

 Structure

 The molecule adopts tetrahedral molecular geometry with C3v symmetry.

 Synthesis

+Bromoform was discovered in 1832 by Löwig who distilled a mixture of bromal and potassium hydroxide, as analogous to preparation of chloroform from chloral.

 Bromoform can be prepared by the haloform reaction using acetone and sodium hypobromite, by the electrolysis of potassium bromide in ethanol, or by treating chloroform with aluminium bromide.

 Uses

 Only small quantities of bromoform are currently produced industrially in the United States.
 In the past, it was used as a solvent, sedative and flame retardant, but now it is mainly used as a laboratory reagent, for example as an extraction solvent.

-Bromoform also has medical uses; injections of bromoform are sometimes used instead of epinephrine to treat severe asthma cases.

 Bromoform's high density makes it useful for separation of minerals by density.
 When two samples are mixed with bromoform and then allowed to settle, the top layer will contain minerals less dense than bromoform, and the bottom layer will contain denser minerals.
 Slightly less dense minerals can be separated in the same way by mixing the bromoform with a small amount of a less dense and miscible solvent.

 Bromoform is known as an inhibitor of methanogenesis and is a common component of seaweed.
 Following research by CSIRO and its spin-off FutureFeed, several companies are now growing seaweed, in particular from the genus Asparagopsis, to use as a feed additive for livestock to reduce methane emissions from ruminants.